HunterKleinschmidt/analytics-portfolio/ui-ux-analytics/README.md

 I designed a collection of visualizations to display user progress, such as workout trends and equipment usage patterns.
 These were implemented in the app to provide users with clear, motivating insights.

-Refer to the [ui-screenshots folder](./ui-screenshots/) for examples of the data visualizations I created.
+Refer to the attached images above for examples of the data visualizations I created.

 ## Impact